Darlaa's Story

 baseball bat in the leg.
 My eel-like monster also carried his sword, occasionally causing

-and chose to doubt me on my claim to pain.
-Why can’t these doctors just believe and help
+chose to doubt me on my claim to pain.
+Why can’t these doctors just believe and help me?
+I’

-me?
-I’m not out to waste their time.
+m not out to waste their time.
 I just want to know what’s wrong.
-This pain is real and
+This pain is real and won’t

-won’t stop!
+stop!
 Does anyone believe me?!
-I missed about nine months of school and was on
+I missed about nine months of school and was on pain killers

-pain killers all of the time.
-Somehow I found inner strength to compensate for my lack of
+all of the time.
+Somehow I found inner strength to compensate for my lack of physical

-physical strength, and I made up the year of schoolwork through the home instruction
+strength, and I made up the year of schoolwork through the home instruction program at

 The summer emerged after the toughest year of my life.
 I tried to move on, but it was